DarkNoise-dev/GiphyModule/README.md

 ![image](https://user-images.githubusercontent.com/42913703/85050752-d7166000-b196-11ea-8cb9-9e3bbbfc90dd.png)

-Now you can call the function giphyApi.getGif() as argument you have to use the api key.
+Now you can call the function giphyApi.getGif() use the api key as argument.
-If you want to search gifs to a specific topic you also need to define tag, you can do it with tag = "".
+If you want to search gifs for a specific topic you need to define the tag, key in tag = "".

 ![image](https://user-images.githubusercontent.com/42913703/85050984-35dbd980-b197-11ea-8c52-6170f4306f05.png)

-After you done it you simply need to add tag as argument.
+After you've done it you simply need to add tag as argument.